 Achalasia may occur at any age but usually begins, almost unnoticed, between the ages of 20 and 60 and then progresses gradually over many months or years.

-Achalasia results from a malfunction of the nerves controlling the rhythmic contractions of the esophagus.
-The cause of the nerve malfunction is not known, but viral and autoimmune causes are suspected.
-Certain tumors may cause achalasia either by directly narrowing (constricting) the lower esophageal sphincter or by infiltrating the nerves of the esophagus.
-Chagas disease, which causes the destruction of clusters of nerve cells (autonomic ganglia), may also result in achalasia.
+Achalasia results from a malfunction of the nerves (called denervation) controlling the rhythmic contractions of the esophagus.
+The cause of the denervation is not usually known, but viral and autoimmune causes are suspected.
+Certain tumors may cause an achalasia–like disorder either by directly narrowing (constricting) the lower esophageal sphincter or by infiltrating the nerves of the esophagus.
+Chagas disease Chagas Disease Chagas disease is an infection caused by the protozoa Trypanosoma cruzi, which is transmitted by the bite of a kissing bug (also called an assassin or Triatominae bug).
+The protozoa ... read more , an infection that causes the destruction of clusters of nerve cells (autonomic ganglia), may also result in achalasia.

-X-rays of the esophagus taken while the person is swallowing barium (a barium swallow—see X-Ray Studies) show an absence of the normal rhythmic waves of muscular contractions (peristalsis).
+X-rays of the esophagus taken while the person is swallowing barium (a barium swallow X-Ray Studies of the Digestive Tract X-rays often are used to evaluate digestive problems.
+Standard x-rays ( plain x-rays) can show some blockages or paralysis of the digestive tract, or abnormal air patterns in the abdominal cavity... read more ) show the normal rhythmic contractions of the esophagus are missing.
 The esophagus is widened, usually only moderately but occasionally to enormous proportions, but is narrow at the lower esophageal sphincter.

-No treatment restores peristalsis.
+No treatment restores peristalsis of the esophagus.
 The aim of treatment is to relieve symptoms by decreasing pressure in the lower esophageal sphincter.

-The first treatment is to dilate the sphincter mechanically by inflating a large balloon inside it.
-This procedure helps about 85% of the time, but repeated dilations may be needed.
-In fewer than 2% of people with achalasia, the esophagus ruptures during the dilation procedure.
-Esophageal rupture leads to severe inflammation in the chest outside the esophagus (mediastinitis) and, in rare cases, is fatal if not treated appropriately.
+Balloon dilation involves dilating the sphincter mechanically by inflating a large balloon inside it.
+This procedure is often successful, but repeated dilations may be needed.
+In very few people, the esophagus ruptures during the dilation procedure.
+Esophageal rupture leads to severe inflammation in the chest outside the esophagus (mediastinitis Mediastinitis Mediastinitis is inflammation of the mediastinum (the chest cavity, which contains the heart, the thymus gland, some lymph nodes, and parts of the esophagus, aorta, thyroid, and parathyroid... read more ) and, in rare cases, is fatal if not treated appropriately.
 Immediate surgery is needed to close the rupture in the wall of the esophagus.